From Vulnerable to Resilient: Examining Parent and Teen Perceptions on How to Respond to Unwanted Cybergrooming Advances: Conclusion

 Our work provides a teen-centered understanding of how vulnerable behaviors and protective strategies evolve during cybergrooming encounters, bridging a critical gap in prior research that has focused mainly on perpetrator behavior.
 By analyzing responses from both teens and parents across realistic grooming scenarios, we identified four categories of vulnerable behaviors and four corresponding perceived protective strategies, revealing how these responses shift dynamically as conversations escalate through grooming stages.
 Beyond contributing a systematically labeled dataset, our findings introduce a stage-based taxonomy of \revision{perceived} protective strategies that opens new directions for designing sociotechnical interventions.
 Rather than \revision{complements detection-based approaches}, our results highlight the importance of empowering them as active agents capable of recognizing, resisting, and redirecting risky online interactions.
 As digital spaces continue to evolve, advancing tools and educational approaches that embed teen agency at their core is essential to safeguarding youth online.
 Protecting teens from cybergrooming requires more than just detecting perpetrators; it also requires equipping them with the knowledge, confidence, and strategies to protect themselves.

-\begin{acks} This research is supported by the U.S. National Science Foundation under grants \#CNS-2330940, \#CNS-2550834, \#IIS-2550812, \#TI-2550746, and by the William T. Grant Foundation grant \#187941.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the research sponsors. \end{acks}
+\begin{acks} This research is supported by the U.S. National Science Foundation under grants \#CNS-2330940, \#CNS-2550834, \#IIS-2550812, \#TI-2550746, by the William T. Grant Foundation grant \#187941, and by the Center for Human-Computer Interaction (CHCI) at Virginia Tech.
+The views expressed in this material are those of the authors and do not necessarily reflect the views of the funding agencies. \end{acks}